|Institute for Corean-American Studies|

 After The Basic School, he served with the 1st Reconnaissance Battalion, 1st Marine Division in the Republic of Vietnam from February 1969 to August 1970.
-Subsequent operational assignments included infantry battalion executive officer, division staff duty, headquarters battalion executive officer, operations officer (G-3) of I Marine Expeditionary Force, and assistant operations officer (J-3A) of Unified Task Force Somalia during Operation Restore Hope.
-He commanded an infantry company; Headquarters Battalion, 1st Marine Division; 1st Battalion, 5th Marines; 7th Marine Regiment; and 3d Marine Division.
+Operational assignments included infantry battalion executive officer, division staff duty, headquarters battalion executive officer, operations officer (G-3) of I Marine Expeditionary Force, and assistant operations officer (J-3A) of Unified Task Force Somalia during Operation Restore Hope.
+Chip commanded an infantry company; Headquarters Battalion, 1st Marine Division; 1st Battalion, 5th Marines; 7th Marine Regiment; and 3d Marine Division.
 From 2001 to 2003 he served as Commanding General, III Marine Expeditionary Force, and Commander, Marine Corps Bases, Japan and Commander, Marine Forces, Japan.
 He was awarded the Japanese Order of the Rising Sun, the Gold and Silver Star; the Korean Order of National Security Merit, Gukseon Medal; and the Republic of China Order of the Resplendent Banner with Gold Sash.

 Supporting establishment duties included S-4 of a recruit training battalion, aide-de-camp, recruit training company commander, recruiting station executive officer, company commander of a combined platoon leader's class, and operations officer for a recruiting district.
 Marine Corps Headquarters duties included program development officer, coordinator for roles and missions, and Assistant Deputy Commandant for Plans.
-External duties include military observer with the United Nations Truce Supervision Organization in Egypt, Deputy for Marine Corps Matters in the Secretary of the Navy's Office of Program Appraisal, and Executive/Military Assistant to the Director of Central Intelligence.
-In his last Washington Marine Corps assignment, he served as Director, Asian and Pacific Affairs, in the Office of the Undersecretary of Defense for Policy.
+External duties included military observer with the United Nations Truce Supervision Organization in Egypt, Deputy for Marine Corps Matters in the Secretary of the Navy's Office of Program Appraisal, and Executive/Military Assistant to the Director of Central Intelligence.
+In his last active duty Washington assignment, Chip served as Director, Asia and Pacific Affairs, in the Office of the Undersecretary of Defense for Policy.

-Professional military education assignments included the U.S. Army Infantry Officers Advanced Course, Marine Corps Command and Staff College, the Naval War College, and a tour as a Military Fellow with the Council on Foreign Relations.
+Professional military education assignments after The Basic School included the US Army Infantry Officers Advanced Course, Marine Corps Command and Staff College, the Naval War College, and a tour as a Military Fellow with the Council on Foreign Relations.
 He is a distinguished graduate of the Infantry Officers Advanced Course and the Naval War College.

-Civilian education includes a bachelor's degree from the U.S. Naval Academy, master's degrees in strategic planning from the Naval War College and international relations from Salve Regina College.
-He was awarded an Honorary Doctorate in Public Service by the University of Maryland.
+Civilian education includes a bachelor's degree from the US Naval Academy, master's degrees in Strategic Planning from the Naval War College, and International Relations from Salve Regina College.
+Chip received an Honorary Doctorate in Public Service by the University of Maryland.

-He is a member of the Marine Corps Association, the U.S. Naval Institute, and the Council on Foreign Relations.
-He is a Trustee of the Marine Corps University Foundation, and a former Director and Treasurer of the Injured Marine Semper Fi Fund.
+Chip is a member of the Marine Corps Association, the US Naval Institute, and the Council on Foreign Relations.
+He is a Trustee of the Marine Corps University Foundation, and a former Director of the Injured Marine Semper Fi Fund.
 Chip is a member of the Advisory Board of the Asia Governance Foundation, and an Advisor to the Global Taiwan Institute.
 He served as Honorary Adviser to the Okinawa Development International Council.
 He and his wife Cindy reside in Nokesville, VA.